Solidarity in Pursuit of Truth

 Members of the Academic Freedom Alliance come from across the political spectrum.
 We are united in our commitment to truth-seeking scholarship, and in recognizing that an attack on academic freedom anywhere is an attack on academic freedom everywhere.

 Within established ethical and legal bounds, we pledge to defend faculty members’ freedom of thought and expression in their work as researchers and writers, as well as in their lives as citizens; their freedom to design courses and conduct classes using reasonable pedagogical judgment; and their right to be unburdened by ideological tests, affirmations, and oaths.

-The AFA will in appropriate circumstances aid in providing legal support to faculty members whose constitutionally, statutorily, contractually, or other legally protected rights to academic freedom have been violated or are under threat.
+The AFA will raise funds to support litigation for faculty members whose constitutionally, statutorily, contractually, or other legally protected rights to academic freedom have been violated or are under threat.

 The AFA seeks to counteract pressures on employers to take actions against employees whose views, statements, or teachings they may disapprove of or dislike.
 We oppose such pressures from the government, college or university officials, and individuals or groups whether inside or outside these institutions.
 Recognizing the array of viewpoints that will be represented in a college or university that respects academic freedom, the AFA defends faculty members’ freedom of expression and other rights regardless of their views.
 We do not endorse content.
 Rather, what we defend is our members’ right to state what they believe to be true and to be free from coercion or pressure to affirm or appear to affirm what is contrary to their beliefs.